The Key is the Word: The Word Is Not Always the Same Message

 D&D, two old-school producers and musical geniuses, were not too sure of the seriousness, nor the general intentions of the “wrecking crew.”
 What were they up to in there, in that closed studio?
 Did they have sinister intentions of burning the joint to the ground, and in effect destroying their livelihood as artists, producers, and publishers?
 Was there any potential to this clan with their apparent substance abuse issues?

-The Cultural Studies first album is entitled Recycled Press, produced, recorded and mixed by D&D at Spector Studio in Brussels on the music label Sub-Continental in association with OP.
+The Cultural Studies first album is entitled Recycled Press (2016) produced, recorded and mixed by D&D at Spector Studio in Brussels on the music label Sub-Continental in association with OP.
 Their debut single, “The Automaton” looks at how the banking system is at the forefront of our lives and we are left paying the tax.
 The album became a concept album, hitting on the news of today in “Recycled Press” and corruption and manipulation, and the tabletization of society in “Bastardification.”
 Other themes touch on racial inequality, police violence, and the general way in which these issues are portrayed to the public mind.

 Oskar can be portrayed as a hyper-creative-over-enthusiastic-creature, whose own madness begins to materialize after 6pm, in the winter months, and after 9pm, in the summer.
 Word has it that, perhaps, it’s related to the sunset.
 He is the mastermind behind the main programming along with bass, guitar, and keyboards, while this crooner-hooligan wails into the mic.
 D&D step in with drums and percussion, keyboards, guitar, and other creative elements.
-Eric pumps out the lyrics that grease the motor of this killing machine.
+The Stereo Vampire pumps out the lyrics that grease the motor of this killing machine.

 The music will move and soothe you with its upbeat grooves and unadulterated in-your-face “electro-prose.”